 The first dose of any medication will not be given by the centre staff to any child.
 It is advisable that your child remains away from the centre 24 hours following commencement of medication.

 Antibiotics – When your child is sick and prescribed antibiotics it is advisable for them to be kept in a quiet environment like home, for a day or two until they are feeling able to cope with the busy child care centre.
 Please phone the Director to discuss your child’s individual care if you are unsure whether they should return to the Centre.

-Administering Medication – It is a legal requirement under The Centre Based and Mobile Child Care Service Regulation (No. 2) 1996 that parents record instructions for staff in relation to administering medication to a child in care.
-There is a folder located in each room for parents to record instructions for their child’s medication (please ask staff if you cannot locate it).
+Administering Medication – It is a legal requirement under Education and Care Services National Regulations that parents record instructions for staff in relation to administering medication to a child in care.
+This can be done on EarlyWorks (OWNA) by adding a form (medication).

 Each time a child requires medication parents MUST record the following information: